hasbiyama/Codify/README.md

 # Codify

-A simple way to obfuscate any of your input while easily manage its data.
+A simple way to play with (semi-random) code generator databases while easily managing their data.

 ## Installation